+For example, protein (and all food) requires your body to use energy to break down and digest it.
 The number of calories needed by your body to digest, absorb and process the nutrients in your meals is known as the thermic effect of food (TEF).

 Protein has the highest TEF out of the three main macronutrients you consume: Protein, Carbohydrates, Fats.
-It also takes your body a longer time to break protein down, so you will feel full longer.
+It also takes your body a longer time to break protein down, so you will typically feel full longer.

-This will help you stick to your diet and nutrition plan and help keep cravings at bay.
+This can help you stick to your diet and nutrition plan and help keep cravings at bay.
 Protein also provides the body nutrients needed to have energy and rebuild itself.

 Superfoods are foods that are typically full of phytonutrients, antioxidants, and enzymes that your body can utilize to help it operate more efficiently.

 Green Superfood Powders and/or Red Superfood Powders are very convenient and efficient options to help you get the nutrients and antioxidants these foods provide.

 Iodine is essential in metabolic processes.
 Your thyroid needs adequate amounts of iodine (which is a very small amount, but still hard to get into your diet) for proper metabolic function.

-By eating foods such as shrimp or seaweed you can help ensure that you are getting the necessary amount of iodine in your diet ...
-But how often do you actually eat those foods?
+By eating foods such as shrimp or seaweed you can help ensure that you are getting the necessary amount of iodine in your diet ... but how often do you actually eat those foods?

+If you don’t work out, start today.
 Exercise can be as simple as taking the stairs at work or walking a few blocks.